-LifeForce Yoga for Mood Management
+LifeForce Yoga for Mood Management (SOLD OUT)

 LifeForce Yoga practices are supported by current research in psycho-neurobiology and are used in healthcare settings worldwide.
 The practices help to clear away the obstructions (chronic tensions, constricting beliefs, limiting emotions) that may be keeping your clients from knowing and expressing their authenticity and fullest potential.